Gyroscope: Rigidity in space

 Rigidity in space describes the principle that a gyroscope remains in the fixed position on the plane in which it is spinning, unaffected by the Earth's rotation.
 For example, a bike wheel.
 Early forms of gyroscope (not then known by the name) were used to demonstrate the principle.

 Precession

 A simple case of precession, also known as steady precession, can be described by the following relation to Moment:

 where $\phi'$ represents precession, $\psi'$ is represented by spin, $\theta$ is the nutation angle, and $I$ represents inertia along its respective axis.
-This relation is only valid with the Moment along the Y and Z axises are equal to 0.
+This relation is only valid with the Moment along the Y and Z axes are equal to 0.

 The equation can be further reduced noting that the angular velocity along the z-axis is equal to the sum of the Precession and the Spin: $\omega_z = \phi' \cos \theta + \psi'$, Where $\omega_z$ represents the angular velocity along the z axis.